Rubus sapidus

-Rubus sapidus is a Mesoamerican species of brambles in the rose family.
-It grows in southern Mexico (Chiapas, Oaxaca) and Central America (Guatemala, Honduras, Nicaragua).
+Rubus sapidus is a Mesoamerican species of bramble.

-Rubus sapidus is an erect or arching perennial with stems up to 2.5 meters long.
-Stems are covered with wool and armed with curved prickles.
-Leaves on the stems are compound with 5 leaflets, leathery with soft hairs on the underside; leaves on flower stalks either are simple (not compound) or compound with 3 leaflets.
-Flowers are white.
-Fruits are black and spherical.
+It forms an erect or arching perennial plant with stems up to 2.5 m long.
+The stems are covered with wool and armed with curved prickles.
+Leaves on the stems are compound with 5 leaflets, leathery with soft hairs on the underside.
+Leaves on flower stalks are either simple or compound with 3 leaflets.
+The flowers are white.
+The fruits are black and spherical.

+The species grows in southern Mexico (Chiapas, Oaxaca) and Central America (Guatemala, Honduras, Nicaragua).